Marks & Spencer's Christmas ruined by online delivery problems

 "The quality, price and website of its clothing arm are simply not good enough compared to the ever buoyant Next."

-At 1220 GMT, M&S shares were down 4.7 percent at 441.5 pence, the biggest drop on the UK's FTSE-100 index and wiping out some of the 10 percent gain over the last 13 weeks.
+At 0720 ET, M&S shares were down 4.7 percent at 441.5 pence, the biggest drop on the UK's FTSE-100 index .FTSE and wiping out some of the 10 percent gain over the last 13 weeks.

 He declined to set any target for restoring sales growth in the general merchandise, despite saying that weather and distribution issues were the reason for most of the drop.